Basics

 In any research hypothesis, variables play a critical role.
 These are the elements or factors that the researcher manipulates, controls, or measures.
 Understanding variables is essential for crafting a clear, testable hypothesis and for the stages of research that follow, such as data collection and analysis.

-In the realm of hypotheses, there are generally two types of variables to consider: independent and dependent.
+There are generally two types of variables to consider: independent and dependent.
 Independent variables are what you, as the researcher, manipulate or change in your study.
 It's considered the cause in the relationship you're investigating.
 For instance, in a study examining the impact of sleep duration on academic performance, the independent variable would be the amount of sleep participants get.

 Conversely, the dependent variable is the outcome you measure to gauge the effect of your manipulation.
 It's the effect in the cause-and-effect relationship.
 The dependent variable thus refers to the main outcome of interest in your study.
 In the same sleep study example, the academic performance, perhaps measured by exam scores or GPA, would be the dependent variable.